opf/openproject/docs/system-admin-guide/integrations/nextcloud/README.md

     blindly follow the update hints in the administration area of a Nextcloud instance, as they nudge you to use the `latest` version, which might not be the latest `stable` version.
 We recommend to check the [tags of Nextcloud's official Docker image](https://hub.docker.com/_/nextcloud).
 There you can see which version is currently the stable one.
-  - If you installed Nextcloud via Docker then we advice you to pin it to a `stable` tag.
+  - If you installed Nextcloud via Docker then we advise you to pin it to a `stable` tag.

 We recommend using the latest stable versions of both Nextcloud and OpenProject to be able to use the latest features.